particle-iot/docs/src/content/reference/device-os/firmware.md

 - On the Tracker SoM you can wake by time from HIBERNATE mode using the hardware RTC (AM1805).

 - You can wake from HIBERNATE (SLEEP_MODE_DEEP) on any GPIO pin, on RISING, FALLING, or CHANGE, not just WKP/D8 with Device OS 2.0.0 and later on Gen 3 devices.

+- Since the difference in current consumption is so small between HIBERNATE and ULTRA_LOW_POWER, using ULTRA_LOW_POWER is a good alternative if you wish to wake based on time on Gen 3 devices.
+The difference is 106 uA vs. 127 uA on the Boron LTE, for example.
 {{note op="end"}}

 {{note op="start" type="gen2"}}
 - On the Photon, P1, Electron, and E Series you can only wake on time or WKP RISING in HIBERNATE mode.
-- Wake by BLE is not available on Gen 2 devices.
 {{note op="end"}}

 {{note op="start" type="cellular"}}